Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

 **4.2A.
 Definition** In Multiplayer Tournaments, Colluding with an opponent is also an Unsporting Conduct - Major infraction.
+Misplays or suboptimal plays are not Collusion, Collusion require intention to do so.

 **4.2B.
 Definition** In Multiplayer Tournaments, performing a Spite Play against an opponent is also an Unsporting Conduct - Major infraction.
+Misplays or suboptimal plays are not Spite plays, Spite plays require intention to do so.

 **4.2C.
 Philosophy** In Multiplayer Tournaments, only the players instigating or perpetuating confrontation are removed from the match, in which case the **match can continue with the remaining players**.

 **4.2D.
+Additional Remedy** In Multiplayer Tournaments, whenever a Collusion or Spite Play infraction occurs, a full backup may be considered or the game state may be left as is.

+**4.2E.
 Upgrade**: In Multiplayer Tournaments, if it is determined that players in Collusion with each other were aware that what they were doing was not permitted, or they acted with malicious intent, the penalty is Disqualification.
 All players found in Collusion receive this penalty.

-**4.2D.
-Upgrade**: In Multiplayer Tournaments, if it is determined that a player performed a Spite Play while aware it was not permitted, or they acted with malicios intent, the penalty is Disqualification.
+**4.2F.
+Upgrade**: In Multiplayer Tournaments, if it is determined that a player performed a Spite Play while aware it was not permitted, or they acted with malicious intent, the penalty is Disqualification.

 ## 4.4.
 Unsporting Conduct — Bribery and Wagering